-A student wanting a transcript of credits must submit a written request to the Registrar's Office.
+To obtain a transcript of credits a student must submit a written request to the Registrar's Office.
 There is no charge.
 Transcript request forms are available in the Express Center.
 No transcript is released until all accounts are settled with the Express Center, including any delinquency on outstanding loans or library fines.
 The College does not release copies of transcripts (high school or college) or other documents received from other institutions.